 Run Away!
 By chance, the party finds themselves face to face with a group of monsters in the wilderness that is substantially more powerful than themselves.
 They must flee enemy territory and survive long enough to cross a border or land feature such as a river or mountain range without being killed or captured.

 Another Body.
 Because of a freak magical accident, the party finds themselves inhabiting the bodies of hobgoblin soldiers in a war party’s camp preparing to attack a nearby keep.
-The party learns a powerful cleric inside the keep has the ability to exorcise them and restore them to their original bodies.
-They must reach the cleric, explain their true identities, and convince them to help them before they all get killed in the attack.
+The party learns a powerful human cleric inside the keep has the ability to exorcise them and restore them to their original bodies.
+They must reach the cleric, explain their true identities, and convince the priest to help them before they all get killed in the attack.

 Advanced Dungeons & Dragons has been around since the late 1970s (with previous forerunning versions dating back to the early 70s).
 I began playing in the spring of 1980.
 In fact, the very first game I ever played was on a camping trip in May 1980, right as Mt.
 St. Helens was erupting just 60 miles to the north.
 I was playing a dwarven fighter with an axe, and there was an orc standing in my way.